thejsdevsite/jsdev-content/content/blog/less-is-more-simplify-your-react-code-to-super-power-your-applications/index.md

 publishedDate: "2021-02-16T13:09:20.055Z"
 ---

 When it comes to [React][reactjs] development, there's a mantra that as developers we often forget, one that never, ever should be forgot: _"less is more"_.
 It's much more than an expression, it's a way of thinking, a way of solving problems, and it should be an influence on your design.
-[KISS][kiss] has been around for more than 60 years, and it's still as presient today as it was over half a century ago.
+[KISS][kiss] has been around for more than 60 years, and it's still as prescient today as it was over half a century ago.

 As developers, we should avoid over engineering and over developing, doing too much when a much less is required to achieve the same result.
 This can be a combination of refactoring our components into smaller components, reducing complexity of our component inputs/outputs, and avoiding too much processing and complex algorithms.